alex1craig/pgs-compare/README.md

 Visualizations include:

 1. **Distribution plots** by ancestry group for each PGS
-2. **Standardized score distributions** (z-scores)
+2. **Standardized score distributions** (z-scores) by ancestry group for each PGS
+3. **Standardized distributions by PGS** (z-scores) for each ancestry group
-3. **Correlation heatmaps** showing relationships between different PGS models
+4. **Correlation heatmaps** showing relationships between different PGS models
-4. **Individual Variance plots** showing the stability of PGS predictions across ancestry groups
+5. **Individual Variance plots** showing the stability of PGS predictions across ancestry groups
-5. **PGS Variance plots** showing how each PGS deviates from the consensus prediction
+6. **PGS Variance plots** showing how each PGS deviates from the consensus prediction
-6. **Average PGS Variance plots** showing the average variance by ancestry group
+7. **Average PGS Variance plots** showing the average variance by ancestry group

 ### Individual Variance Metric